FAIRmat-NFDI/hackathon-fair-spectroscopy-data-2024/docs/index.md

-# Developing parsers for FAIR computational data storage of spectroscopic simulations using the NOMAD-Simulations package
+# Developing parsers for FAIR computational data storage of spectroscopy simulations using the NOMAD-Simulations package

-This documentation page will provide foundational knowledge for creating parser plugins in NOMAD to manage computational data of spectroscopic simulations.
+This documentation page will provide foundational knowledge for creating parser plugins in NOMAD to manage computational data of spectroscopy simulations.
 We will use the [`nomad-simulations`](https://pypi.org/project/nomad-simulations/) package to populate our data schema and extend it when needed.
 The steps are more general and can be used to create _any_ parser plugin, but in here we will use examples specifically related with theoretical spectroscopy simulations.

 ## Hackathon information